+Fig 2. : how to link the taxa to a taxonomy

-New specimens imported by Excel (CSV/TXT) can be compared with all, one or several taxonomies.
+New specimens imported by Excel (in tab-delimited format) can be compared with all, one or several taxonomies (in successive quality-checks).

 Step 1: Prepare your file

 You should prepare a file with the list of taxa that are missing in DaRWIN and should be imported.
 To do so, you first need to know what already exist in DaRWIN and then, what is missing and need to be imported.
-The missing taxa should be stored in a tab-delimited file, for import.
+The missing taxa need to be stored in a tab-delimited file, for import.

 Check taxonomy